Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ### 2) Why "Deep" Phenotyping?<a name="22"></a>

 The major problem with the current phenotyping regime is unsystematic or imprecise descriptions of phenotypic descriptions in medical publications.
-For instance, “still walking after 25 years of onset” is definitely a phenotypic description, yet it is unclear what the physician observed in the patient as such descriptions are likely to evoke different ideas for different readers depending on personal experience and imagination.
+For instance, "still walking after 25 years of onset" is definitely a phenotypic description, yet it is unclear what the physician observed in the patient as such descriptions are likely to evoke different ideas for different readers depending on personal experience and imagination.
 Furthermore, the current gene mutation database has very little to no phenotypic information other than the fact that the patient has that mutagen.
-While this information is indeed important for determining pathogenicity, it is devoid of the natural history of the disease – which is very important clinically in understanding the spectrum of complications with the disease, or genotype-phenotype correlations.
+While this information is indeed important for determining pathogenicity, it is devoid of the natural history of the disease – which is very important clinically in understanding the spectrum of complications with the disease or genotype-phenotype correlations.
 Deep phenotyping offers solutions for current challenges, including semantics and technical standards for phenotype and disease data.
 Deep phenotyping is defined as a precise and comprehensive analysis of phenotypic abnormalities in which individual components of the phenotype are observed and described.
 Figure 4 shows a precision medicine approach to phenotyping; even the individuals with the same endophenotype may are biologically distinct and encompass different disease profiles.

 ![f4](https://www.ahajournals.org/cms/asset/2e0cefe8-d12c-4959-bc13-b509a92e2a34/1302fig01.gif)